 Located in the National Historic District in Harmony, Pennsylvania, and originally the residence of Austin Pearce, a banker, mill operator and railroad executive, the Harmony Inn was Pearce’s home in 1856.
 Pearce’s fortunes plummeted when his PNC&E railroad business failed, causing him to sell his home to a member of the Ziegler family, a descendant of the Mennonites.
 Ziegler renovated the building into a hotel and a saloon and became one of the earliest licensed establishments in Butler County.

-Soon thereafter, Bob and Jodi McCafferty were drawn to the vibe of the Harmony Inn, where their paths eventually intertwined.
-Bob and Jodi McCafferty bought the Harmony Inn in November of 2013, continuing the tradition and quality, and providing a place for more stories to be created.
+Eventually the family sold the hotel and The Harmony Inn went through several owners.
+Bob and Jodi McCafferty were drawn to the vibe of the Harmony Inn, where their paths eventually intertwined.
+They bought the Harmony Inn in November of 2013, continuing the tradition and quality, and providing a place for more stories to be created.

 The Harmony Inn is known for the friendly ghosts that frequent the premises.
 Click to hear the tall tales.

 Looking for strong libations?
 Look no further than our Whiskey Cave!
 Click for whiskey list.

 Our specials are delicious and unique, sustaining and indulgent.
 Click to see the food specials.

 Unable to display Facebook posts Show Error Message